freedbygrace/RebootReminder/docs/INSTALLATION.md

    - Open `C:\Program Files\RebootReminder\logs\rebootreminder.log`

 3. Verify that the service account has the necessary permissions:
-   - The service runs as SYSTEM by default
+   - The service runs as LocalSystem by default (no password required)
-   - Ensure that the SYSTEM account has read/write access to the installation directory
+   - Ensure that the LocalSystem account has read/write access to the installation directory
+   - The service is configured to automatically restart on failure

 4. If the service fails to start, try running the executable directly with debug logging: